TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 	- In particular, the **initial value** for a component may change even though some entities of this type already exist.
 		- This is not important.
 The field, in practice, serves two purposes:
 			- Used by the logic when it gets a type identifier to spawn (e.g. ``gun::magic_missile_definition``), so that it can set reasonable initial values.
 Thus, a change to initial value needs not updating here as the logic will naturally catch up, storing only the type identifier.
+	- Whatever changes in the type (during content creation), reinfer all objects of this type with help of the ame cache; currently we'll just reinfer the whole cosmos.
 			- Optionally as a helper for the author when they want to spawn some very specific entities.
 The author shouldn't worry that the initial value changes something for the existent entities.
+- Entity should be reinferred if it changes a type (during content creation).
+	- It should only be implemented as an editor feature.
+Let us not make this an actual feature in the game code and let us always assume that an entity's type stays constant throughout its lifetime.
 - There won't be many types, but access is **frequent** during [solve](solver#the-solve).
 	- We allocate all definitions **statically**, as memory won't suffer relatively to the speed gain.
 - On creating an entity, the chosen type's id is passed.